Inference on Extreme Quantiles of Unobserved Individual Heterogeneity: Extreme Value Theory For Noisy Estimates

-When do conditions \eqref{equation:tailEquivalenceInf} and \eqref{equation:tailEquivalenceSup} hold?
-Sufficient conditions for \eqref{equation:tailEquivalenceInf} and \eqref{equation:tailEquivalenceSup} take the form of restrictions on the magnitude of $N$ relative to $T$, given assumptions on the tails of $G_T$.
-Such conditions depend on $\gamma$, the extreme value index of $F$, which is unknown.
-However, a sufficient condition is possible if a lower bound $\gamma'$ for $\gamma$ is available.
-This is intuitive.
-Distributions with larger values of $\gamma$ have heavier and longer tails.
-This heavier tail of $F$ will be more pronounced in the data relative to the contribution of the noise, and so a larger value of $N$ will be allowable.
-We state these conditions formally:
+When do \eqref{equation:tailEquivalenceInf} and \eqref{equation:tailEquivalenceSup} hold?
+Proposition \ref{proposition:ratesExtremeHalfUniformity} provides sufficient conditions, expressed as constraints on the growth rate of $N$ relative to $T$, given assumptions on the tails of $G_T$.
+Such conditions depend on $\gamma$, the extreme value index of $F$, which is typically unknown.
+However, they remain valid when only a lower bound $\gamma' \leq \gamma$ is available.
+Intuitively, when $\gamma$ is large, $F$ has a heavier tail, making the contribution of $G_T$ less pronounced and allowing for larger values of $N$.

 \begin{proposition} Let assumptions \ref{assumption:independence} and \ref{assumption:tightness} hold.
 Let one of the following conditions hold: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt, label={(\arabic*)}, leftmargin=*] \item Let $\sup_T\E\abs{\varepsilon_{i, T}}^{\beta}<\infty$ for some $\beta>0$, and let ${N^{1/\beta-\gamma'}(\log (T))^{1/\beta}}/{T^{p}}\to 0 $ for some $\gamma'$. \item For all $T$, let $\varepsilon_{i, T}\sim N(\mu_T, \sigma_T^2)$, and let ${N^{-\gamma'} \sqrt{\log (N)}}/{T^{p}}\to 0 $ for some $\gamma'$. \end{enumerate} In addition, let $F$ satisfy assumption \ref{assumption:EV} with EV index $\gamma>\gamma'$.
 Then \eqref{equation:tailEquivalenceInf} and \eqref{equation:tailEquivalenceSup} hold for $F$ and $G_T$ {for any sequence $\curl{(a_N, b_N)}_{N=1}^{\infty}$ such that $(\theta_{N, N}-b_N)/a_N$ converges to a non-degenerate random variable.}